 A complete spinal cord injury is the loss of feeling and all ability to control motor functions below the spinal cord injury, while an incomplete spinal cord injury allows some sensory and movement below the affected area.

 Even a simple slip-and-fall accident can be costly, especially with the medical expenses, including trauma care, pain killers, bone setting or surgeries, and even lost wages can affect the finances of the victim.
 The long-lasting effects can also impact their quality of life.

-A negligent property owner may be held financially liable for their injuries.
+A negligent property owner may be held financially liable for their injuries as long as fault is proved.
 A personal injury attorney can review the details of your slip-and-fall accident and help you determine your next best step.